by Daniel B. Brown, Esq

 Note that state laws might apply to prohibit a physician's financial interest in a PAP supplier even if there is no Medicare or Medicaid reimbursement.

-Stark Law and Bundled Rate Services.
+Alternative: Stark Law and Bundled Rate Services.
 Another way to permit a physician to dispense Medicare or Medicaid PAP from their office under Stark would be to shoe-horn sleep therapy into a "bundled" or composite reimbursement rate for integrated sleep disorders services.

 The Stark law currently recognizes that some services that would otherwise constitute designated health services, but that are paid by Medicare as part of a composite payment for a group of services as a separate benefit, are not designated health services.
 For example, physical therapy services are designated health services subject to Stark's referral prohibition.
 But physical therapy services that are provided as part of skilled nursing services (SNF) and then billed as part of a bundled SNF rate are not designated health services.